UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 'mylog.log'.

 Log message handlers answer the question, "What should the system do with log messages?"
-Here are a few possibile things that we can do with log messages:
+Here are a few possible things that we can do with log messages:

 -  We could print them to the console.
 -  We could send them to a file.
 -  We could send them to a remote server.
--  We could send them in an e-mail.
+-  We could send them in an email.
 -  We could just ignore them.

 Take a brief look at each of the `handler classes available in the